Chart of the day: US national debt

 You might wonder why a central banker would be concerned with fiscal matters.
 Fiscal policy is, after all, the responsibility of the Congress, not the Federal Reserve.
 Congress, and Congress alone, has the power to tax and spend.
 From this monetary policymaker’s point of view, though, deficits matter for what we do at the Fed.
 There are many reasons why.
 Economists have found that structural deficits raise long-run interest rates, complicating the Fed’s dual mandate to develop a monetary policy that promotes sustainable, noninflationary growth.
 The even more disturbing dark and dirty secret about deficits—especially when they careen out of control—is that they create political pressure on central bankers to adopt looser monetary policy down the road.

-This post is part of my series.
+This post is part of my chart of the day series.

 Comments are closed.